Amara Mermaid and the Seashore Trash

 (created and written by L Lunan and illustrated by A Rickards)

 Linda Lunan - Amara Mermaid and the Seashore Trash Creator

-Linda loves communing with the seashore and working with imagery / written word on the theme of the Seashore.
+Linda loves communing with the seashore, working with imagery / written word and being involved in projects on the theme of the Seashore.

 Linda's message is: